jamesdesq/draughtboard/README.md

 # Building, testing and deploying
 ## Development server

+If you want to run this locally, clone the repo to your machine, `cd` into the docroot and run `npm install`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding